MaceGit-AI/agent-knowledge-wiki/README.md

 ## License

 None — free sharing and improving - just let me know how you improved it.
+Only obligation is to mention the source and the creator.
 All rights reserved.